RateCity.com.au

 Underinsurance

-This can occur when the insured property is not adequately covered by the insurance policy.
-If your property's value is underestimated, your insurer may deny your claim or only partially cover the loss.
+If your insured property is not adequately covered by the insurance policy, your insurer may deny your claim or only partially cover the loss.
 To avoid underinsurance, it’s helpful to regularly review and update your policy to reflect the current value of your property.
-Seek professional guidance or use online calculators to determine the appropriate coverage.
+Seek professional guidance or use online calculators to determine the appropriate coverage and avoid underestimating the property’s value and/or rebuilding cost.

 Lack of evidence